-Ornate, regal, and timeless - Sheffield silver serves as the base for stunning antique cutlery, tea sets, bowls, vases, and any other silver items you might find in an antique collection.
+Ornate, regal, and timeless - Sheffield silver serves as the base metal for stunning antique cutlery, tea sets, coffee pot, bowls, vases, candelabrums, and any other silver items you might find in an antique collection.
 Used as a more affordable option to sterling silver, Sheffield silver has now become one of the most prized decorative elements among interior decorators and antique collectors alike.
-Its versatility and durability made it appealing to middle and upper classes and turned it into a staple in tableware.
+Its versatility and durability made it appealing to the middle and upper classes and turned it into a staple in tableware.
 Whether you have a love for plated silver dishes or are looking to add a high quality tea caddy to your antique collection, M.S.
 Rau Antiques is here to help.
 In this article, our experts offer an in-depth look at sheffield silver and discuss why it has been able to withstand the test of time.

 Two hundred and fifty years ago, at the height of the Georgian silver era, Sheffield Plate offered consumers a more affordable alternative to sterling silver.
 Today, these early works of silver plate often command as high or sometimes higher prices than their sterling counterparts.
 The reason is simple, collectors recognize the significance and beauty of early Sheffield Plate, especially pieces by the great Sheffield makers like Matthew Boulton.